 This place may be better on other nights though.
 I made mistake of coming on the night that Chile were playing Paraguay in a qualifier for the 2012 World Cup and all the kitchen staff were busy cheering their team on in the back room.
 Had I known I would have gone straight to the crowded local bar I passed on the way but after finishing up quickly I managed to catch the last 20 minutes there, and the second goal in Chile’s 2-0 win.
 Chi-chi-chi le-le-le!

-Christian the effusive English-speaking sommelier with a caustic laugh, wearing a huge official looking medallion the size of a mayoral chain, recommended a local Sauvignon Blanc (William Cole 2010) from the nearby Casablanca valley which he told me, along with the Leyda wine-growing area, is where the best Chilean whites are from.
+I quite liked Christian the effusive English-speaking sommelier with his caustic laugh and huge official looking medallion the size of a mayoral chain.
+He recommended a local Sauvignon Blanc (William Cole 2010) from the nearby Casablanca valley which he told me, along with the Leyda wine-growing area, is where the best Chilean whites are from.
 As one of the cheaper options, it was very fragrant and dry with a subtle flavour (B).

 For my main course I ordered the conger eel, another recommended local ingredient, with ‘lightly fried, basil-flavoured vegetables with garlic-seasoned shrimps and Chiloe potato chips’ however the next thing to arrive was an unexpected palate-cleansing lemon sorbet (B+) delivered by a grinning insane-looking waiter who Christian described as ‘my friend the monkey’ and who grasped my hand in an iron grip.

 The prawns were battered, potentially with garlic (B) and sitting in a rather rank tasting foam (C-).
-The seared conger eel was pretty good (B) and came on a bed of slightly undercooked but fairly flavoursome (C+) legumes (chick , butter, black, and green (ava)) and cherry tomatoes.
-The circular chips were interesting (B).
-I wasn’t keen on the whole affair at first but gradually warmed to it.
+The seared conger eel was pretty good (B) and came on a bed of slightly undercooked but fairly flavoursome (C+) legumes (chick , butter, black, and green) and cherry tomatoes.
+The yucca chips were interesting (B).
+I wasn’t impressed at first but I gradually warmed to it.
 I appreciated the heated plates which needed to be warm in the chilly air-conditioned atmosphere.

-Christian said he would talk to the chef about what was best for dessert and marry a digestif with it, then promptly forgot about me, although I did get a complimentary mousse as a pre-dessert from a waiter, which was nice, but only a mouthful.
+Christian said he would talk to the chef about what was best for dessert and marry a digestif with it, then promptly forgot about me when another table arrived, although I did get a complimentary mousse as a pre-dessert from a waiter, which was nice (B), but it was only a mouthful.